MESAHub/mesa/docs/source/just_a_module.rst

 2. Opacity
 ----------

-| Before starting, explore :ref:`Overview of kap module` and :ref:`kap module controls`.
+| Before starting, explore :ref:`kap/overview:Overview of kap module` and :ref:`kap/defaults:kap module controls`.
 | From where you unpacked the zip file

 ::